Peer-to-peer marketplace guide: How to launch, grow, and scale successfully

 If done right, this creates a flywheel effect, where the marketplace grows exponentially through the power of network effects.

-For a long time, the primary barrier to developing a peer-to-peer marketplace was the complexity of building a site that could handle both buyers and sellers.
+For a long time, the primary barrier to developing a peer-to-peer website was the complexity of building a site that could handle both buyers and sellers.
 Development was costly and time-consuming, and the process required a team of highly skilled developers.
 Platforms focusing on peer-to-peer rentals or services were a particular challenge.

-In addition to using dedicated software, many alternatives fit all skill levels and budgets.
+In addition to using dedicated P2P software, many alternatives fit all skill levels and budgets.
 If you decide to use marketplace software, we also have articles that help you compare Sharetribe alternatives.

 There are a few common challenges that you might face in your entrepreneurial journey.
 Here are the biggest challenges and our recommendations for solving them.